graphicsdesk/spectate/README.md

 Just run `spectate gh-publish`.

 Go to the Settings tab in the repository's GitHub page.
+Make sure the repository visibility is set to Public.
 Scroll down to the GitHub Pages section.
 You should see this:

 <img height="60px" src="https://i.imgur.com/PUywcxK.png" />